 A few other tips on creating content: The spell checker is your friend (and mine too).
 Also be sure to break up long paragraphs, use bullets and create easy to read and interesting headers based on your topic etc. A visually appealing, well written and well-organized blog is not only attractive, but it will also make people want to share and that's exactly what you want!

 Other key things to do as you create valuable content for your blog

 Your list of subscribers that is!
-These are the people who will sign up to receive content from you because they have a high interest in what you are blogging about.
-The reason why you want to build a list is because this will be an audience that you actually "own" and you can communicate with directly via your newsletter and other email announcements.
+These are the people who will sign up to receive emails from you because they are interested in your blog.
+The reason why you want to build a list is that you'll actually "own" this audience and you can communicate with them directly via emails to them.
 Even if people follow you on social media, you don't own those followers.

 This means that if for instance, Instagram goes out of business today, your followers will be gone along with them.
-Also growing your own list of subscribers means you can let them know when you launch products or services and turn a percentage of your subscribers into actual paying customers.
+Also growing your own list of subscribers means you can let them know when you launch products or services.
+Once you launch, you can turn a percentage of your subscribers into actual paying customers.

-You can encourage people to sign up for your list by providing them with a freebie like a checklist or mini eBook (I've built out an entire resource library) and be sure you put your subscribe button in visible areas on your blog.
+You can encourage people to sign up for your list by providing them with a freebie like a checklist or mini eBook.
+Also be sure to place your subscribe button in visible areas on your blog.